TERMS & conditions

 • When you book a session and send us your words, you are entering into a contract with us to provide a mentoring service.

-• FYN will invoice you before each session and full payment is required within 15 days.
+• FYN will invoice you before each session and full payment is required in advance.

 The Full Course: